qwiklabs-04/horizon-sdv/docs/workloads/android/environment/cf_instance_template.md

 User may define any valid version so long as that version contains `tools/buildutils/build_packages.sh` which is a dependency for these scripts.

+### `ANDROID_CUTTLEFISH_PREBUILT`

+Users have the option to build cuttlefish from scratch, ie. from <a href="https://github.com/google/android-cuttlefish.git" target="_blank">android-cuttlefish.git</a> repository.
+Alternatively they may choose to install Google prebuilt versions of cuttlefish.

+Disabled: build and install from repo.
+Enabled:  download and install Google prebuilt versions.

+Note: this is only applicable to `ANDROID_CUTTLEFISH_REVISION` `main` branch currently, and if packages are not found it will default to building cuttlefish from scratch.

 ### `CUTTLEFISH_INSTANCE_UNIQUE_NAME`
 **Note:** Name must be a match of regex `(?:[a-z](?:[-a-z0-9]{0,61}[a-z0-9])?)`, i.e lower case.